 Q7.
 How will you support my child during periods of transition e.g. moving class, key stage or school?

-We recognise that transition can be difficult for a child with SEND so we take steps to ensure that any transition will be as smooth as possible.
+We recognise that transition can be difficult for a child with SEND, so we take steps to ensure that it is as smooth as possible.

 If your child is moving from another school: